HF Ground Constants

 Seawater

 Seawater permittivity and conductivity are constant over HF but vary with salinity and temperature.
-In nonpolar, noncoastal regions, permittivity ranges from 70 to 80 and conductivity from 3000 to 6000 mS/m.
-This map shows conductivity but does not resolve coastal values.
+In nonpolar, open ocean, permittivity ranges from 70 to 80 and conductivity from 3000 to 6000 mS/m.
+This map shows ocean conductivity but does not resolve coastal values, which vary with local freshwater discharge.
 Use Deep Dive in this map to find seawater conductivity along the U.S. coast (divide µS/cm by 10 for mS/m).
-Use this map to find local salinity and temperature.
-Then calculate permittivity with this program.
-Absent local data, 75 and 4500 mS/m are reasonable generic values.
+Calculate permittivity with this program after finding local salinity and temperature with this map.
+75 and 4500 mS/m are reasonable generic values for open ocean.

 Freshwater